iammatthew2/kasher/README.md

 ### Flags

-`--force` (`-f`), Force the cache to refresh, no matter the expiration: `$ kasher myTask -f`.
+- `--force` (`-f`) — Force the cache to refresh, no matter the expiration: `$ kasher myTask -f`.
 This will execute the task immediately and cache its response.

+- `--clear-timestamp` (`-c`) — Clear last fetch timestamp for task.
+This will trigger a cache refresh on next execution of the given task.

 ## Dev